 The regulation concerning the electrical and electronic material involves the material assessment for their fire behavior.
 The CREPIM is accredited by the COFRAC to lead some of the tests for this kind of application.
 The different tests in relation with this field are the following ones:

-These standards refer to different sub-tests which allow the material classification according to the results.
+These standards refer to different sub-tests allowing the classification of materials according to the results of these tests.

 The principle is to apply, for 30 seconds, the glow wire on a material to assess the combustion duration, the flame persistence after the withdrawal of the wire and the presence or not of fragments fall (burning or not).